dronedeploy/dronedeploy-apps-gitbook/guidelines.md

 * Don’t confuse, deceive, defraud, mislead, spam or surprise anyone.
 * Obtain consent from people before publishing content on their behalf
 * Protect the information you receive from us against unauthorized access, use, or disclosure.
+* Don’t provide or promote content that infringes upon the rights of any third party.